-Plus500 is a popular CFD and FX broker that support Ethereum trading on its platform.
+Plus500 is a popular CFD broker that supports Ethereum trading on its platform.
 This cryptocurrency is traded as a CFD instrument with 1:2 leverage.
-Apart from ETH trading, Plus500 also features on its platform 12 other digital coins – Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, IOTA, Monero, EOS, Neo, Stellar, Cardano, Tron.
-Now are going to review the trading conditions that Plus500 has for Ethereum and we are going to guide you step by step how to open you first ETH trade.
+Apart from ETH trading, Plus500 also features on its platform 12 other digital coins – Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ripple, IOTA, Monero, EOS, Neo, Stellar, Cardano, and Tron.
+Now we are going to review the trading conditions that Plus500 has for Ethereum and we are going to guide you step by step on how to open your first ETH trade.

 Ethereum on the Plus500 platform

 In order to start trading Ethereum at Plus500.com, you need to do the following.

 Create an account – Either a demo or a real account

 In case you want to trade with real money, make a deposit (the minimum deposit is $100).

 Open the Plus500 trading application, click the tab „trade“ > Crypto currencies > Ethereum

 Decide whether the price of Ethereum will rise or fall.
 With a short position, you predict a decline in the price.
 With a buy position (sometimes also called a long position) you assume that the price will go up.

 Now you are all set and done.
 Please carefully monitor your Ethereum trade and react to the price movement, you can freely use a stop loss or a take profit functions on the Plus500 platform.
 These two tools will close the trade for you once the price reaches a certain level which you have entered in the options of the trade.

 Ethereum at Plus500 – spreads and overnight fees